datamade/parserator/README.md

 2. **Configure the parser to your domain**

     * configure labels (i.e. the set of possible tags for the tokens)
-    * configure tokenizer (i.e. how a raw string will be split into a sequence of tokens to be tagged)
+    * configure the tokenizer (i.e. how a raw string will be split into a sequence of tokens to be tagged)

 3. **Define features relevant to your domain**
     * define token-level features (e.g. length, casing)
     * define sequence-level features (e.g. whether a token is the first token in the sequence)

 4. **Prepare training data**
-    * Parserator reads training data in XML format
+    * Parserator reads training data in [XML format](http://en.wikipedia.org/wiki/XML)
-    * To create XML training data output from unlabeled strings in a csv, use parserator's command line interface to manually label tokens.
+    * To create XML training data output from unlabeled strings in a [csv file](http://en.wikipedia.org/wiki/Comma-separated_values), use parserator's command line interface to manually label tokens.
 To start labeling, run ```parserator label [infile] [outfile] [modulename]```
     * For example, ```parserator label unlabeled/rawstrings.csv labeled_xml/labeled.xml usaddress```

 5. **Train your parser**